azat-co/practicalnode/chapter10/chapter10.md

 })
 ```

-Then, have a catchall event listener (`uncaughtException`) for unforeseen cases.
-This even is the *last* step before the app will crash, terminate the process and burn your computer to ashes.
+Then have a catchall event listener (`uncaughtException`) for unforeseen cases.
+This event is the *last* step before the app will crash, terminate the process, and burn your computer to ashes.
 Do not try to resume a normal operation when you have this event.
-Log,save work (if you have anything left) and exit like this:
+Log, save work (if you have anything left), and exit like this:

 ```js
 process.on('uncaughtException', (err) => {